-Made in the Gorge is an artist cooperative retail store located in downtown Hood River, Oregon, just a few doors away from the historic Hood River Hotel.
+Made in the Gorge is the longest running artist-owned cooperative gallery in the Columbia River Gorge.
+March 2022 is our 21st anniversary!
+Shop with us downtown Hood River Oregon, at 108 Oak, mid-block between 1st & 2nd Streets on the north side.
+Just a few doors away from the historic Hood River Hotel.

 Kevin Bligh - Wind Mountain Metal Works

 My interest in metal began at 11 years old when my dad taught me to weld with an oxy-acetylene torch.
 Most of my life I have fabricated from structural steel (angle iron, box tubing, solid bar, etc.) gates, stairs, ornamental iron work.
 In 2013 I was asked to make some steel salmon for the golf course where I work.
 It was then I discovered the beauty hidden in cold rolled steel sheet.

 My sculptures start with 18 gauge cold rolled sheets.
 The designs are hand drawn, then hand cut with a plasma torch, textured with various grinding devices, then hammered into shape on a leather sandbag.
 The coloring is created by different temperatures with a torch.
 Each piece is unique.

 I enjoy new challenges and would love to discuss any project that you have in mind.

 Linda Steider - Steider Studios, Art Photography

 The more time I spend outside in nature, the more I want to be there.
 I want to capture everything I see with my camera so you can see it too.
 Something spiritual combined with luck and circumstance lead me to wildlife viewing opportunities, mostly in the Columbia River Gorge.
 I feel incredible gratitude for each gift of a photograph that I receive.

 I’ve taken pictures since I was ten when I received a Kodak Instamatic camera for my birthday.
 I used my photography as studio reference material for 25 years until friends told me that my photos were good enough to ‘show’.
 I hope you think so too.